McCormick Montessori Procedures

 Children in the Primary classrooms must be toilet trained.
 Children in the Toddler rooms are in the process of toilet learning.
 Our staff works with families to determine individual child readiness and to make a plan for family partnership in the process.

 Given the young age and large number of children, we do not transport the children on any field trips.
 Occasionally, we will bring special programming to the center (e.g. musical performances, petting zoo, etc.)

-Payment for Child Care Services is accepted by credit card.
+Tuition payment is accepted by credit card.
 Swedish Covenant Health employees also have the option to pay by payroll deduction.

 Credit card charges or payroll deduction occur bi-weekly, coinciding with the Swedish Covenant Health pay day, and will be done two weeks in advance of services.